Fatemeh-ameri/Numerical-Methods-Course/README.md

-This repository contains Python implementations of various algorithms and numerical methods such as Classical and Modified Gram-Schmidt QR, Singular Value Decomposition (SVD), matrix construction, and error computation methods.
+This repository contains Python implementations of various algorithms and numerical methods, such as classical and Modified Gram-Schmidt QR, Singular Value Decomposition (SVD) and Penrose methods.
  I welcome any constructive comments!